Goals of Communication Majors

 * These offerings can be in any of the tracks, so check with departmental faculty for confirmation of 28000 and 38000 course allocations.

-# These offerings are not generally counted as part of the nine courses for completion of the major.
+# These offerings are not generally counted as part of the ten courses for completion of the major.
 Only under extenuating circumstances does the Department change this position.

 Requirements for Minors